sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ## Sharing Your Work

-Imagining beginning programmers the world over are going out of their minds having to type out `print "Hello, World!\n"`, you create the following module for them to ease their burdens:
+Imagining new programmers the world over are tired of typing out `print "Hello, World!\n"`, you create the following module to ease their pain:

 ```